 You need: Flight attendants go through tough training.
 What you see onboard of your flight (all the gesturing and pointing) is only the tip of the iceberg.
-Flight attendants have to prepare for very tough emergency situations yet luckily these happen quite rarely.
-They also often work long hours.
+Flight attendants have to prepare for very tough emergency situations (luckily these happen quite rarely).
+Besides, they often work long hours.

 07. Try Busking

-Another wonderful job for musicians and performers in general.
+Another job for performers in general.
 There are many types of buskers: musicians, dancers, jugglers, puppeteers, singers.
 You can also do mime, clowning, comedy, magic or be a living statue.

-You need: Your skills and possible some audio equipment/ costumes.
+You need: Your skills; some audio equipment/ costumes.

 08. Become a tour guide

-If you have an outgoing personality, this is the job for you!
-You can work as a tour guide on day trips, walking city tours, or even adventure activities.
+If you have an outgoing personality, you can work for tour companies.
+You can be a tour guide on day trips, walking city tours, or even adventure activities.
 This is an amazing opportunity to tour religious and historical sites, museums, and interesting venues.

 You need: Tour guides need to provide information to visitors, so you will need to brush up on your history.
 You also need to know the city/ place well.
 A guide needs to have good communication skills, be friendly and quite fit (sometimes there’s a lot of walking involved).